 Support for Attending the Conference

-IASSIST Fellows Program supports data professionals from countries with emerging economies and underrepresented regions who are developing information infrastructures regarding the use and preservation of public and private data and implementing information policy decisions at their home institutions.
+IASSIST Fellows Program supports data professionals from countries with emerging economies and underrepresented regions who are developing information infrastructures regarding the use and preservation of public and private data, implementing information policy decisions, and providing data services at their home institutions.

 IASSIST Early Professional Fellows Program supports early career data professionals from under-resourced institutions and recognizes the value of new and innovative ideas from graduates and professionals new to data in the social sciences, who may not otherwise have the funding to travel.

-Applications can be made on a separate form.
-Applications will close on 22 February 2023.
+Applications will close on November 22, 2023.
 Please address your questions about the Fellows Program to Fellows Committee Co-Chairs Florio Arguillas (firstname.lastname@example.org) and Sarah Young (email@example.com).